What is Ovarian Cancer?

 Signs and Symptoms

-Ovarian cancer rarely causes symptoms until an advanced stage.
-Symptoms that occur in the advanced stages of the disease are often dismissed or mistaken for other conditions:
+Ovarian cancer symptoms rarely occur in early stages of disease and symptoms that occur in advanced disease stages are often dismissed or mistaken for other conditions such as:

 - Swelling or bloating of the abdomen